-Knit Fabrics Challenge 2017 | A Closer Look - Threads
+Top 5 Winners of the 2017 Threads magazine Knit Fabrics Challenge

 Generously long fringe on the pant legs and sleeves invites the wearer to boogie all night.

 Janet designed a sleek silver jumpsuit trimmed with long chainette fringe.
-She embellished the bodice and belt with black crystals, and used decorative clasps at the shoulders and sleeves.
+She embellished the bodice and belt with black crystals, and she used decorative clasps at the shoulders and sleeves.

 A striped cape with chevrons and metallic fur trim has corner tassels that echo the jumpsuit’s fringe.